-- D. Findings Review Requirements.
-The Planning CommissionDevelopment Review Board shall make the following findings before approving a PUD zoning request: - 1.
-Superior Design.
-The final plan represents a more creative approach to the unified planning of development and incorporates a higher standard of integrated design and amenity than could be achieved under otherwise applicable zoning district and subdivision regulations, and that solely on this basis modifications waivers to the use and design standards established by these regulations are warranted. - 2.
+The Development Review Board shall make the following findings before approving a PUD zoning request:

+- 1. Superior Design.
+The final plan represents a higher standard of integrated design and amenity than could be achieved under otherwise applicable zoning district and subdivision regulations, and that solely on this basis waivers to the use and design standards established by these regulations are warranted. - 2.
 Meets PUD Requirements.
 The final plan meets the requirements for Planned Unit Developments set forth in this Code and that no modifications to the use and design standards otherwise applicable are allowed other than those permitted herein. - 3.
 Consistent with General Plan.
-The final plan is consistent with the Village of Essex Junction Comprehensive Plan. - 4.
+The final plan is consistent with the Essex Junction Comprehensive Plan. - 4.
 Circulation.
 The streets, sidewalks, pedestrian ways, bicycle paths, off-street parking and loading as appropriate to the planned uses are provided.
 That they are adequate in location, size, capacity and design to ensure safe and efficient circulation of automobiles, trucks, bicycles, pedestrians, fire trucks, and garbage trucks without blocking traffic, creating unnecessary through traffic within the preliminary plan, or unduly interfering with the safety or capacity of adjacent thoroughfares. - 5.
 Open Spaces and Landscaping.
 The quality and quantity of common open spaces and landscaping provided are consistent with the higher standards of design and amenity required in a Planned Unit Development.
 The size, shape, and location of a substantial portion of total common open space provided in residential areas render it useable for recreation purposes. - 6.
 Phasing.
 Each proposed development phase of the PUD may, together with any phases that preceded it, exist as an independent unit that meets all the foregoing criteria and all other applicable regulations herein even if no subsequent phase should ever be completed.